 Cat Collar and Tags

-- You should have a collar and identification tag, even if your cat stays indoors.
-This collar helps to identify your cat if he escapes from your home or while at the veterinarian’s office.
-Plus you can attach the rabies tag to the collar.
+- The collar helps to identify your cat if he escapes from your home or while at the veterinarian’s office.
+You can attach the rabies tag to the collar.

 - Ask your veterinarian or veterinary staff for help putting the collar on tightly enough so that it will not be lost.

-- It is recommended to have this permanent form of identification implanted at your veterinarian’s office so that you have the best chance of finding your cat if he ever gets out or becomes lost.
+- It is recommended to have this permanent form of identification implanted at your veterinarian’s office.
+It offers the best chance of finding your cat if he ever gets out or becomes lost.

 - Make sure to regularly check the information on file about you and your cat.
 Update addresses and phone numbers as they change.